-Perform this storage procedure if the genset cannot be exercised regularly and will not be in use for more than 120 days.
-Failure to provide out-ofservice protection can result in difficult starting, rough engine operation and reduced engine life.
+Perform the storage procedure if the genset cannot be exercised regularly and will not be in use for more than 120 days.
+Failure to provide out-of-service protection can result in difficult starting, rough engine operation and reduced engine life.